-MG 661 International Management Behavior (3 credit(s))
+MG 661 Global Leadership (3 credits)

-This course contributes to the development of knowledge and skills needed to manage effectively in international environments and/or to work effectively with people from other cultures.
-Students will develop an awareness of the pervasive and hidden influence of culture on behavior, particularly with respect to management and management practices; become familiar with the types of situations and issues which managers often confront when working internationally; and gain an appreciation for the impact on personal behavior of living and working in another culture.
+This course contributes to the development of knowledge and skills needed to manage effectively in, and with people from, different cultures.
+Students will develop an awareness of the pervasive and hidden influence of culture on behavior, particularly with respect to management and management practices; become familiar with the types of situations and issues which managers often confront when working internationally; gain an appreciation for the challenges of working virtually with multicultural team members; and gain insights into their own intercultural skills and attitudes.
 This course is concerned with understanding differences in behavior which stem from diverse national cultures and developing tools for effectively managing those differences.
-The readings, cases and exercises have been chosen to focus students' attention on effective international behavior - their own as well as that of others.
+The readings, cases and exercises have been chosen to focus students' attention on effective intercultural behavior - their own as well as that of others.

-MG 670 Managing in a Diverse Workplace (3 credit(s))
+MG 670 Leading in a Diverse Workplace (3 credits)

-Addresses the knowledge, skills and attitudes managers need to fully employ all the resources of the increasingly diverse work force emerging in the United States today.
-Examines in depth the dynamics of gender and race in the workplace, in the context of exploring how people who are different from each other can work together effectively.
-Investigates the impact of diversity on individuals, groups and the organization as a whole.
+This course addresses the knowledge, skills and attitudes leaders need to more fully employ all the resources of the increasingly diverse work force.
+Examines the dynamics of different social identities in the workplace, in the context of exploring how people who are different from each other can work together effectively.
+Investigates the impact of diversity on individuals, groups, teams, and the organization as a whole.